-How 1 Company Pulls Carbon From The Air, Aiming To Avert A Climate Catastrophe
+How One Company Pulls Carbon From The Air, Aiming To Avert A Climate Catastrophe

 "Certainly, in light of the recent climate reports, we don't have the option of simply avoiding carbon emissions any more.
 We now are at a point where we need to start removing CO2 directly from the atmosphere," says Jennifer Wilcox, chemical engineering professor at Worcester Polytechnic Institute.

 Wilcox says this technology shouldn't be seen as the one solution to climate change.
-But combined with many other efforts she thinks it could make a valuable contribution.
+But combined with many other efforts, she thinks it could make a valuable contribution.

-Still Wilcox and others say the technology needs more research and development.
+Still, Wilcox and others say the technology needs more research and development.

 "I see this industry similar to the renewable energy industry, maybe 20 or 30 years ago," says Carbon180 Executive Director Noah Deich.
 His group in Oakland, Calif., advocates for an economy that removes more carbon than it emits.